• Skip to primary navigation

 Ingredients

-• Warm Milk- rich doughs generally have plenty of milk, eggs, and butter.
+• Warm Milk: Rich doughs generally have plenty of milk, eggs, and butter.

-• Whole Wheat Flour- I used white wheat, but you could also spelt, red wheat, rye, einkorn, etc. There are a lot of great options out there.
+• Whole Wheat Flour: I used white wheat, but you could also spelt, red wheat, rye, einkorn, etc. There are a lot of great options out there.

-• Salt- it only takes a teaspoon of salt, but you cannot skip this.
+• Salt: It only takes a teaspoon of salt but you cannot skip this.

-• Eggs- this is an egg-rich dough.
+• Eggs: Essential for brioche, an egg-rich dough.

 How To Make Brioche Dough

-Mix for about 1 minute.
-Then you will start adding the butter in 1 tablespoon increments.
-Butter is added slowly to the dough in making a brioche.
-In fact, the process of adding the butter should take about 10-15 minutes.
-So add a tablespoon, let it mix in, then add another. do not rush this process.
-At the end of the mixing time, you should have a very smooth dough.
+PRO TIP: When making brioche, the butter is added slowly to the dough and will take about 10-15 minutes.
+So add a tablespoon, let it mix in, and then add another.
+Do not rush this process.

 Whole wheat brioche dough in a Bosch mixer.